 Welcome to the first upload to the new section on my blog, The Science of Healthy Eating or S.H.E, I’m so excited to finally launch this section as it’s something I have been aiming to do for a long time!

-This week I’ve asked Plant-Based Pixie, a Registered Associate Nutritionist (ANutr) and food blogger, a few questions on all things foodie to kick start this new blog page.
+This week I’ve asked Pixie Turner (or more commonly know as Pixie Nutrtion) a Registered Associate Nutritionist (ANutr) and food blogger, to answer a few questions on all things foodie to kick start this new blog page.
 From how to identify reliable facts to smoothie ingredients, enjoy!

 Pixie, in my eyes, is one of the best food myth debunkers out there.
 With her weekly Instagram videos on ever changing subjects, rants on (almost) every post, informative youtube videos and, of course, her love of bread, if you haven’t already, go check her out!